-Common Name: Trichogramma Wasp
+COMMON NAME: Trichogramma Wasp

-Scientific Name: Order Hymenoptera, family Trichogrammatidae, Trichogramma spp.
+SCIENTIFIC NAME: Order Hymenoptera, family Trichogrammatidae, Trichogramma spp.

-Biology and life cycle: Females lay one or more eggs in the egg of a host insect.
+BIOLOGY AND LIFE CYCLE: Females lay one or more eggs in the egg of a host insect.
 The larvae pupate inside the host egg, and adult wasps emerge seven to ten days after the egg is laid.
 Over fifty wasps can emerge from one egg.
 In warm weather many generations can be produced.
 Hosts include corn, cotton, cabbage, peas, tomatoes, soybeans, rice, citrus, ornamental plants, pecans, and forests.

-Habitat: Moth eggs.
+HABITAT: Moth eggs.
 Parasitized eggs turn black.
-European corn borer, corn earworm, imported cabbage worm, diamond back moth, cabbage looper, pecan nut casebearer, tomato hornworm, and tobacco hornworm.
+European corn borer, corn earworm, imported cabbageworm, diamond back moth, cabbage looper, pecan nut casebearer, tomato hornworm, and tobacco hornworm.

-Feeding habits: Little is known about the feeding habits of the adult wasps.
+FEEDING HABITS: Little is known about the feeding habits of the adult wasps.

-Economic importance: Very effective control of many troublesome pests in the landscape and in agriculture.
+ECONOMIC IMPORTANCE: Very effective control of many troublesome pests in the landscape and in agriculture.

-Natural control: These parasitoids are reared and shipped as larvae or pupae within the eggs of an alternate host.
+NATURAL CONTROL: These parasitoids are reared and shipped as larvae or pupae within the eggs of an alternate host.

-Insight: Man-made pesticides are the most destructive force limiting these helpful wasps.
+INSIGHT: Man-made pesticides are the most destructive force limiting these helpful wasps.
 Trichogramma wasps are purchased on 1" tabs containing about 3,300 moths' eggs that contain wasp pupae.
 The adult wasps emerge from the eggs to parasitize troublesome insect eggs.
 Use a minimum of 10,000 eggs per acre on residential site per release.
 They can be stored for a week or less at 42°F.

-Moth eggs that contain trichogramma eggs are glued to the black strips or small cards.
+COMMERCIAL PRODUCT INFORMATION AND USE: Moth eggs that contain trichogramma eggs are glued to the black strips or small cards.
 On the strips there are holes punched at each end of the strip and perforations in the middle of the strips so that it may easily be torn into two pieces.
 There will also be loose black or gray eggs inside the bag but they will not move.
 There are enough trichogramma eggs on one strip to treat 25 pecan trees.
 This will vary from brand to brand.

 Under good lighting, watch to see if there is movement in the bag.
 When the Trichogramma start to hatch you will see tiny insects moving inside the bag.

-Remember the loose eggs will not move.
-A magnifying glass is needed to be sure you are seeing movement.
+A wire or paper clip or needle and heavy thread are needed to attach the strip (or a 1-inch piece of the strip) to the tree.
 At dusk or at night, take the unopened bag outside to the trees on which you wish to place the Trichogramma.
 If you have more than five pecan (or other) trees in your yard, cut the strip into five one-inch pieces.
 Hang these pieces in the trees on the south side of the tree (so the wind will blow the trichogramma into the tree).
 Pierce the strip with one end of the paper clip.
 Do not slide it over the paper because you will knock off trichogramma eggs.
 The strips can be cut into five one-inch pieces if you desire.
 The strips or small cards can also be put in containers with holes punched in the lids.
 Place in shady locations to prevent excessive heat.
 The tiny wasps normally hatch in 24-48 hours.